bootiful-podcast/podbean-client/README.md

-# podbean-client
+# Podbean Client

-A simple `client-credentials`-only client API for the Podbean API
+A simple `client-credentials`-only client API for the Podbean API.